TMEnglish/Basener-Sanford/README.md

 Thanks to [MyBinder.org](MyBinder.org) for providing this excellent service free of charge.
 Don't blame their server for the slow launch of the binder, which contains a large volume of data.

 Thanks also to William Basener for granting me permission to reuse the code for [Realistic Mutation-Selection Modeling](https://people.rit.edu/wfbsma/evolutionary%20dynamics/EvolutionaryModel.html), some of which is included in `BS.js`.
-Basener retains copyrights for the code, and has not issued a public license.
+Basener retains copyrights, and has not issued a public license.